Sweat electrolytes test

 Why is the Test Performed?

 Sweat testing is the standard method for diagnosing cystic fibrosis.
-People with cystic fibrosis have higher amounts of sodium and chloride in their sweat, which the test can detect.
+People with cystic fibrosis have higher amounts of sodium and chloride in their sweat that are detected by the test.

 Normal Results for Sweat electrolytes test

-- A result between 40 - 59 mEq/L does not give a clear diagnosis.
+- A result between 40 - 59 mmol/L does not give a clear diagnosis.
 Further testing is needed.

-- If the result is 60 mEq/L or greater, cystic fibrosis is present.
+- If the result is 60 mmol/L or greater, cystic fibrosis is present.